The Investigation of Plant Form

 Continuum morphology also freed itself from the constraints of Aristotelian either/or logic that is still taken for granted to a great extent in science and society.
 The logic of continuum morphology is fuzzy logic, or at least a more-or-less logic instead of or in addition to either/or logic.

 Process morphology has incorporated ideas of process philosophy and contextualism.
 According to process philosophy, reality is seen as dynamic as in Buddhism that emphasizes impermanence.
 Contextualism also implies change: events are placed into the context of other events that may reach universal dimensions.
 For example, events (processes) that constitute a leaf (leafing), are intertwined with solar and cosmic radiation.
 Thus, the leaf (leafing) reaches cosmic dimensions.
-Since the integration is not limited to physical events but includes also subtle and very subtle events, it reaches even kosmic dimensions - kosmic, in contrast to cosmic, comprises matter, mind, and spirit (see the Prologue of Wilber's AQAL Map and Beyond).
-Because of the emphasis on integration, contextualism tends towards organicism and holism (Sattler, R. 1986.
-Biophiolosophy.
-Analytic and Holistic Perspectives, p.
-245) (see also Ways of Thinking in my book ms Healing Thinking and Being).
+Since the integration is not limited to physical events but includes also subtle and very subtle events, it reaches even kosmic dimensions - kosmic, in contrast to cosmic, comprises matter, mind, and spirit (see Wilber 2000, p.
+45).
+Because of the emphasis on integration, contextualism tends towards organicism and holism (Sattler 1986, p.
+245; see also my essay Ways of Thinking).

 Inappropriate questions have been called pseudo-questions because we cannot obtain satisfactory answers to these questions.
 Such questions obstruct progress.
 Recognizing pseudo-questions and posing new meaningful questions has led to great innovations in science and society.